chinese-bbb/web-backend/README.md

 - [x] After MVP stage, move the file storage to S3.
 - [ ] Use the standard `Marshmallow` lib instead of `flask-marshmallow`.
 - [ ] dynamic secret_ley on deploy
+- [ ] use `argon2` for password hashing
+- [ ] normalize response envelop format
+- [ ] normalize response status code and business status
+- [ ] normalize models validation
+- [ ] improve logging for each resources
 - [ ] use https://github.com/dtan4/terraforming or https://github.com/GoogleCloudPlatform/terraformer to convert existing resources config to terraform style.
+- [ ] more secure register flow and reset password flow

 ## Development